 - Siofra discusses her career at Archer

-- Callum reflects on why Recruitment chose him
+- Kevin reflects on why Recruitment chose him

 Here is some information about careers in recruitment consultancy from some third-party sources.
 These thoughts are from a Recruitment Consultant at another unrelated recruitment firm.